Mom's Dinner

 • Make the powder sugar glaze, and spoon it on once the buns come out of the oven.

-Preheat the oven to 375 and grab a count muffin tin.
+1. Preheat the oven to 375°F and grab a 12 count muffin tin.

 a marshmallow in cinnamon sugar

-Wrap the crescent roll around the marshmallow making sure to pinch all the seams closed.
+1. Wrap a crescent roll dough triangle around the marshmallow making sure to pinch all the seams closed.
 This does not have to look pretty… just make sure the seams are sealed or the marshmallow will seep out of the seams.

-After the marshmallows are wrapped in the dough, drizzle the crescent with a little butter and then sprinkle with cinnamon sugar.
+2. After the marshmallows are wrapped in the dough, place in the muffin tin seam side up, drizzle the crescent with a little butter and then sprinkle with cinnamon sugar.

 a crescent roll wrapped around a cinnamon sugar marshmallow